Hashpravin/Blockchain-based-Cloud-Kitchen-Application/README.md

   ---
   TODO:
-  For pseudo code of smart contract follow this [Pseudo Codes](./Implementation/)
+  For pseudo code of other smart contracts follow this [Pseudo Codes](./Implementation/)

   ---